rubyshine72/EventsDemoApi/Readme.md

 # Events API Demo

-A minified version of the Events module API based on wireframes.
-The API should provide endpoints for events CRUD
+A minified version of the Events API.

 ## Database